 Abu Akleh was in a group of journalists wearing helmets and protective vests marked “press.”
-Al Khateeb said the army saw the journalists and knew they were journalists.
+He said the army saw the journalists and knew they were journalists.

-He accused Israel of shooting Abu Akleh “directly and deliberately” as she tried to escape.
+He accused Israel of shooting her “directly and deliberately” as she tried to escape.
 He also repeated the Palestinian position that the bullet will not be handed over to the Israelis for study.
-He said they decided not even to show images of the bullet “to deprive (Israel) of a new lie.”
+He said they decided not even to show images of the bullet “to deprive them of a new lie.”

 Al Khateeb said his investigation was based on interviews with witnesses, an inspection of the scene and a forensic medical report.

 An AP reconstruction of events has lent support to eyewitnesses who say she was shot by Israeli troops.
-But a weapons expert interviewed by the AP as part of the reconstruction said that it was impossible to reach a conclusive finding without further forensic analysis.
+But the reconstruction said it was impossible to reach a conclusive finding without further forensic analysis.